everytrade-io/everytrade-plugins/README.md

      whether your connector can correctly resume download from where it left off after the first download pass.
 In order to fully test this, you should adjust your connector when testing to limit the amound of data being downloaded in a single pass.
-   - The tester try to find and parse each file in the `parser-files` directory with appropriate parser.
+   - The tester tries to parse each file in the `parser-files` directory with an appropriate parser.
+A parser is chosen based on a match between the CVS file's header and one of the parser's advertised headers.

 ## Contribute back and make it part of Everytrade cloud instance
 How to create a new plugin and make it part of the Base Plugin Pack: